Jhyde927/Marooned/Marooned.md

     return baseDamage * vFactor;

 Since we can know the normal of all the walls in the dungeon is was easy to make bullets bounce.
-We can also get the normal of the enemy bounding box so bullets can ricochet of enemies, but only if they are grazing shots.
+We can also get the normal of the enemy bounding box so bullets can ricochet off enemies, but only if they are grazing shots.
 We can control this because of the cosign threshold. if cosign = 1 it's a direct head on hit, anything less is more and more grazing, we can tweek this number until it looks good.

 Added flak explosion to fireballs.
 We just spawn bullets that fire away from center in a sphere.
 Already implemented bouncing bullets so it looks goods.
 Made the size 10 for flak bullets instead of 3.
 Bullet explosion is raised 50 units off the ground so the sphere doens't fire half underground.
 It's still not that overpowered.
 Does effective area damage on crowds of skeletons and spiders.
 I lowered player bullet damage to 15 instead of 25 because they can bounce now.

+Remember damage is calculated from velocity.
+But there is no air drag.
+They keep max speed until they hit something.
+Adding actual drag to bullets would be bad.
+We could have a damage fall off at distance or more like age.
+So point blank shots would be more powerful than long ranged ones.

 Maybe spider hitbox should be lower. x

 Enemies can sometimes get stuck even though I turned off wall collision.
 It must be smoothpath.
-Smooth path allows enemies to travel diagonally, Maybe we need a proxitmity check on walls. or maybe its a state machine thing.
+Smooth path allows enemies to travel diagonally, Maybe we need a proxitmity check on walls. or maybe its a state machine thing. -This was due to Repulsion.
+Multiple enemies in a 1x1 hallway for example would get pushed into the wall and get stuck.
+Turned down the repulsion amount and range, havn't seen a problem since.

 fixed raptors running backward I think.
 By just setting 3 ticks for turning toward and 30 ticks for turning away.
 30 ticks is 0.5 seconds, not 6/60..0.1 seconds like before.